Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Constant Number of Pieces

+If $f(e_{PQ})$ lies along $L$, consider either endpoint $p$ of $e_P$. $f(p)$ is either in the interior or on the boundary of $f(\puz)$.
+If $f(p)$ is interior, then the two edges of $P$ incident to $f(p)$ must be connected to two different pieces, contradicting that $P$ is a leaf.
+Alternatively, $f(p)$ is on the boundary, and a vertex of some other piece $P'$ must contain $f(p)$, contradicting exclusion from Case 1.

+Alternatively $f(e_{PQ})$ is symmetric about $L$.
+Because $P$ is a leaf, it connects to the rest of the symmetric assembly only through $f(e_{PQ})$, so for the assembly to be symmetric, $f(P)$ must be the same as $\mu(P)$, and piece $P$ is a line symmetric polygon.

-Lastly, suppose $f(e_{QP})$ and $\mu(e_{QP})$ are not the same line segment; we claim $\mu(P)$ is itself a piece of the SAP congruent to $P$.
+So $f(e_{PQ})$ and $\mu(e_{PQ})$ are not the same line segment.
+We claim that $\mu(P)$ is exactly covered by another piece of the SAP congruent to $P$.
 Suppose for contradiction it were not.
-Then $\mu(P)$ either (a) contains a piece as a strict subset, (b) does not fully contain a piece but intersects interiors of multiple pieces, or (c) is a strict subset of a single piece (see \figurename~\ref{fig:mirrorcase}).
+Then by Lemma~\ref{lem:partial}, $P$ must be fully connected to $Q$.
+Then $\mu(P)$ either (a) contains a piece as a strict subset, (b) does not fully contain a piece but intersects the interiors of multiple pieces, or (c) is a strict subset of a single piece (see \figurename~\ref{fig:mirrorcase}).